How to sell a used truck in Colombia: paperwork, inspection, and serious buyers

 ❓ How much does the technical-mechanical inspection for a heavy truck cost in 2026?

-For heavy vehicles in 2026, the official RTM rate starts at $509,828 COP for public service and $510,027 COP for private vehicles (source: authorized CDAs, 2026).
+For heavy vehicles in 2026, the official RTM fee starts at $509,828 COP for public service and $510,027 COP for private vehicles (source: authorized CDAs, 2026).
 It varies slightly depending on the Automotive Diagnostic Center.

 ❓ How much does the DIJIN/SIJIN inspection cost and how do I schedule it?